Interview with Jacqueline Phillips, Head of Global Marketing at Kommo.

 She takes us through some important tips on building a digital pipeline:

-In your spreadsheet, identify the stages“What is point A and what is point B?
-What needs to be done to get from the first point to the second one?”
+In your spreadsheet, identify the stages: “What is point A, and what is point B?
+What must be done to get from the first point to the second one?”

-Point out the differences between the stages“Every stage needs to be different and have a certain call to action, and you need to understand what needs to be accomplished in every stage.”
+- Point out the differences between the stages: “Every stage needs to be different and have a certain call to action, and you need to understand what needs to be accomplished in every stage.”

-Start building your communication chain“Ask yourself, what kind of messages will the reader receive at every stage?
+- Start building your communication chain: “Ask yourself, what kind of messages will the reader receive at every stage?
 What do I want people to do at this stage?”

 Using the CRM for marketing